Rosemary Opala: Social history and activism

-Opala wrote much about her time nursing on Peel Island.
+Opala wrote much about her life as a nurse on Peel Island, Queensland.
 Much of her writing focused on correcting the 'myths' and 'misunderstandings' associated with the island and the Lazaret.
-In an article for Australian Folklore, Opala states "Even though decommissioned, some institutions however continue to be a focus for 'myths and legends.'
-Among such Peel Island remains both source and object of its folklore".
+In an article for Australian Folklore, Opala states: "Even though decommissioned, some institutions however continue to be a focus for 'myths and legends.'
+Among such, Peel Island remains both source and object of its folklore".
 She expressed great empathy for the patients as she wrote about the impact of isolation on the island and the stigmas attached to patients.
-Opala has suggested that the Queensland Health Department's decision to isolate patients in order to allay public anxiety, had an opposite effect as the perception was that Hansen's disease was far worse than it is.
+Opala suggested that the Queensland Health Department's decision to isolate patients in order to allay public anxiety had an opposite effect as the perception was that Hansen's disease was far worse than it is.

 Art

 Opala created works based on her life as a nurse, her time on Peel Island, magazine writings and eventual retirement on Coochiemudlo Island.
-Available for viewing in the Fryer Library at The University of Queensland, St Lucia, Opala's drawings from her time as a nurse at the Brisbane General Hospital depict the practices and occupations of the staff and patients as well as the various surroundings of the hospital.
-These drawings serve as historical artefacts in the documenting of the Brisbane General Hospital between 1940 and 1945 from the point of view of a female nurse and are valuable records of her own perception of her time spent at the Brisbane General Hospital.
+Available for viewing in the Fryer Library at The University of Queensland, St Lucia, Opala's drawings while a nurse at the Brisbane General Hospital depict the practices and occupations of the staff and patients as well as the various surroundings of the hospital.
+These drawings serve as historical cultural artifacts in the documenting of the Brisbane General Hospital between 1940 and 1945 from the point of view of a female nurse and are valuable records of her own perception of her time spent at the Brisbane General Hospital.

-A series of watercolour, ink and pencil illustrations document details of scenes from the Brisbane General Hospital.
-Depicting patients, doctors and nurses as well as the surrounding area.
-This collection of illustrations provide insight into the medical practitioners and architectural landscape of Brisbane between 1940 and 1945.
+A series of watercolour, ink and pencil illustrations document details of scenes from the Brisbane General Hospital, depicting patients, doctors and nurses as well as the surrounding area.
+This collection of illustrations provide insight into the Medical Practitioners and architectural landscape of Brisbane between 1940 and 1945.

 As an environmentalist, Opala illustrated extensively the fauna and flora of the greater Brisbane area particularly focusing on Peel and Coochiemudlo islands.